kluo/edx-documentation/en_us/release_notes/source/documentation/index.rst

 ####################################

 ******************
-January 21, 2015
+January 22, 2015
 ******************

 ==================================
 Building and Running an edX Course
 ==================================

-A new section on `Creating Cohort-Specific Courseware`_ is now included in the guide.
+The guide now includes a new section about creating different course experiences for students in different cohorts.
+For more information, see `Creating Cohort-Specific Courseware`_.

 =================================
 edX Platform Developer's Guide
 =================================

-To support packaged releases for Open edX better, the source files for the `edX Platform Developer's Guide`_ are now located in the GitHub edx- documentation repository.
+To support packaged releases for Open edX better, the source files for the `edX Platform Developer's Guide`_ are now located in the GitHub edx-documentation repository.

 ==================
 Student Guide